-The AMCM process is one of MDF’s main innovations, but not the only 3D printing innovation for composites that MDF is developing.
+The AMCM process is one of MDF’s main innovations but not the only 3D printing innovation for composites that MDF is developing.
 Overall, 3D printing has always been a major core area of focus at ORNL, including ongoing multi-material printing using its BAAM printer, printing with foam, printing with bio-based recycled or natural fibers, and printing wires into the center of 3D printed parts.

-At MDF, ORNL continues to optimize the flow properties of the material by using the RAM system to build demonstration parts.
+At MDF, ORNL continues to optimize the material’s flow properties by using the RAM system to build demonstration parts.
 Other research using RAM printers includes a project with MVP to integrate a RAM printing system with an MVP lab-scale fiber winder to be installed at MDF. the project also involves printing demonstration parts using RAM printers and then winding fibers around the cured 3D printed parts as a way to strengthen the parts by adding material.
 ORNL is also working on a project ORNL is also working with Boeing on a project to 3D print molds using the RAM system.

 Using Magnum Venus Products equipment, ORNL researchers are exploring the integration of fiber winding (which provides compressive strength) into 3D printed parts (to obtain complex shapes)

 In collaboration with Orbital Composites, ORNL is also seeking to optimize multi-material robotic 3D printing technology.
 Researchers are working to make the system (capable of printing thermoplastic or thermoset filaments) capable of printing more accurately on top of non-planar surfaces, as well as printing continuous fibers onto the top of thermoplastic discontinuous fiber parts.
-To this end, ORNL is conducting research on material feedstock, while Orbital aims to refine the machine and accompanying software.
+To this end, ORNL is researching material feedstock, while Orbital aims to refine the machine and accompanying software.
 Applications under development include drone parts, molds, automotive, and wind turbine components.

-Orbital Composites is working with ORNL to develop new thermoset and thermoplastic materials for its robotic 3D printing system, and several test machines have been installed at MDF
+Orbital Composites is working with ORNL to develop new thermoset and thermoplastic materials for its robotic 3D printing system, and several test machines have been installed at MDF.

 Continued composite innovation: CMC, biomaterials, and more